 While disengaged employees cost your organization money, engaged employees earn it.
 As Employee Experience and Employee Engagement go hand-in-hand, managing an effective Employee Experience doesn’t just mean higher levels of happiness and morale, but a concrete increase in earnings growth.

-7. Your physical office environment can found a more effective workforce.
+7. Your physical office environment can create a more effective workforce.

 Employees who have a choice in when, where, and how they work have higher levels of satisfaction, innovation, and job performance.